imatix/gsl/README.txt

     .output /* This is an embedded
     multi-line comment */ "file"

-    If this is a template line then /* this is not a comment */
+    If this is a template line, then /* this is not a comment */

     $("but "/* this is */)